 Sally Beamish was born in London.
 Initially a viola player, she moved from London to Scotland in 1990 to develop her career as a composer.
 Her music embraces many influences: particularly jazz and Scottish traditional music.
-The concerto form is a continuing inspiration, and she has written for many soloists, including Tabea Zimmermann, Håkan Hardenberger and Steven Isserlis.
+The concerto form is a continuing inspiration, and she has written for many internationally renowned soloists.

-Sally Beamish is the recipient of an honorary doctorate from the University of Glasgow, a Creative Scotland award, and the Paul Hamlyn Award.
-She is also a visiting lecturer at Leeds College of Music.
+Sally Beamish is the recipient of an honorary doctorate from the University of Glasgow, a Creative Scotland Award, and a Paul Hamlyn Award.

 With composer Alasdair Nicolson, Sally Beamish co-directs the annual St. Magnus Composers' Course in Orkney.

 Her music is published by Edition Peters and by Norsk Musikforlag.